Article Two of the United States Constitution

-Section 2 of Article Two lays out the powers of the presidency, establishing that the president serves as the commander-in-chief of the military, among many other roles.
+Section 2 of Article Two lays out the powers of the presidency, establishing that the president serves as the commander-in-chief of the military.
 This section gives the president the power to grant pardons.
 Section 2 also requires the "principal officer" of any executive department to tender advice.

 Though not required by Article Two, President George Washington organized the principal officers of the executive departments into the Cabinet, a practice that subsequent presidents have followed.
 The Treaty Clause grants the president the power to enter into treaties with the approval of two-thirds of the Senate.
-The Appointments Clause grants the president the power to appoint judges and public officials subject to the advice and consent of the Senate, which in practice has meant that presidential appointees must be confirmed by a majority vote in the Senate.
+The Appointments Clause grants the president the power to appoint judges and public officials subject to the advice and consent of the Senate, which in practice, has meant that Presidential appointees must be confirmed by a majority vote in the Senate.
 The Appointments Clause also establishes that Congress can, by law, allow the president, the courts, or the heads of departments to appoint "inferior officers" without requiring the advice and consent of the Senate.
 The final clause of Section 2 grants the president the power to make recess appointments to fill vacancies that occur when the Senate is in recess.

-Section 3 of Article Two lays out the responsibilities of the president, granting the president the power to convene both houses of Congress, receive foreign representatives, and commission all federal officers.
-Section 3 requires the president to inform Congress of the "state of the union"; since 1913 this has taken the form of a speech referred to as the State of the Union.
+Section 3 of Article Two lays out the responsibilities of the president, granting the president the power to convene both Houses of Congress, receive foreign representatives, and commission all federal officers.
+Section 3 requires the president to inform Congress of the "state of the union"; since 1913, this has taken the form of a speech referred to as the State of the Union.
 The Recommendation Clause requires the president to recommend measures deemed "necessary and expedient."
 The Take Care Clause requires the president to obey and enforce all laws, though the president retains some discretion in interpreting the laws and determining how to enforce them.

-Section 4 of Article Two establishes that the president and other officers can be removed from office through the impeachment process, which is further described in Article One.
+Section 4 of Article Two gives directives on impeachment.
+The directive states, "The President, Vice President and all civil Officers of the United States shall be removed from office on Impeachment for, and conviction of, Treason, Bribery, or other high Crimes and Misdemeanors."